Annual Members' Meeting 2021

 Our key achievements over the last year are:

-Encouraging the Health and Wellbeing of Team ASPH
+The Health and Wellbeing of Team ASPH, patients and community

 - Patients and Visitors